 Note.
-Foreign corporations report, on lines 1 through 25 and 27 in column (a), the gross income amounts included in the financial net income (loss) reported on Part I, line 11.
+Foreign corporations report, on lines 1 through 17, 19 through 21a, 24, and 27 in column (a), the income (loss) items included in the financial net income (loss) reported on Part I, line 11.
 See the instructions for Part I, line 11 for reporting differences between foreign banks and foreign corporations other than a bank.